Shubham-Mate/ML4Sci-DeepLense-Solution/README.md

 | SRCNN-large   | 35.21323692730531 | 0.8576015591621399 | **0.0007645150971560118** |
 | ESPCN         | **35.39417348870955** | **0.8734989364941915** | 0.0007788492572823694 |
 | SRResNet      | 35.24461601752956 | 0.8417196949323018 | 0.0007827904955775011 |

+#### Future Work
+- Look into diffusion model based approaches
+- Look into training larger model
+- Implement a special augmentation technique called CutBlur, which is designed for Image Super-Resolution

 ### Task 4: